 How to get a Clyde & Co training contract

 If you're looking to register your interest in Clydes early, apply for one of the firm's open days or its Bright Futures Programme, which runs between December 4th and 8th 2017.

 Clydes' open days, meanwhile, are for both law and non-law students at any stage of their degree and run from January 2018.
 The day includes an overview of the firm, presentations, workshops, mingling opportunities with the current trainees and plenty of application tips.
-In 2017, these days will run on the 10th and 24th of February, and the 10th and 17th of March.
-Apply for a spot on one here.

 The vac scheme and training contract application form

 Clydes attracts around 1,000 applications for its vacation scheme each year, and roughly 2,000 for the training contract (of which there are between 40 and 50 on offer).
-The firm recruits around half of its trainees through the scheme, and highlights it as a useful means of getting to know the Clyde culture – applicants are therefore encouraged to take this route.
+The firm recruits most of its trainees through the scheme, and highlights it as a useful means of getting to know the Clyde culture – applicants are therefore encouraged to take this route.

 Vac scheme route